Advice on caring for someone you don't live with

 Live in a household with someone who has a suspected or confirmed case of coronavirus.

-If family and friend do come over either to help provide care or to spend time with you where allowed in government guidance, here are some things to think about:
+If family and friend do come over to help provide care, here are some things to think about:

 Many of us are leaving the house less that we’re used to and this may mean you are spending more time than usual with the person you care for.
 Respite services which you previously attended may also have been postponed, meaning you aren’t having breaks.